 Former President; Composite Board of PC, SW and MFT’s

-Clinical Supervisor and Advanced Ethics Consultant
+Clinical Supervisor and Ethics Consultant

-“The bottom line for all of us is how do we avoid ethics complaints and not lose our licenses?
-Ethics courses I have completed have not answered these questions.”
+The bottom line for all of us is how do we avoid ethics complaints and not lose our licenses?

-About Your Presenter:
+About Your Presenter

 While on the Georgia Composite Board of Professional Counselors, Social Workers and Marriage and Family Therapists, Eric processed over 200 licensee complaints and 7000 LAPC/LPC applications.
 He has provided consulting services to state and federal agencies on Gambling Addiction and Hurricane Katrina Disaster Relief.

 1) Participants will develop investigative skills required to make determinations about ethics violations.

-3) Participants will learn to greatly simplify ethical dilemmas.
+2) Participants will learn to greatly simplify ethical dilemmas.